pascallaliberte/sharpen.page/_i18n/en/_posts/2019-01-04-expensive-pair-of-boots.md

 For my friend, these boots were competing with him thinking about winter, **becoming an expert in winter**.
 He wanted to spend this winter thinking about his career, not thinking about the logistics of winter.
 In the morning, what boot should he wear?
 That one?
 Is it raining?
 Is sleet coming down from the sky?
 Who cares!
 With these new boots, he's thinking about work, not about winter.

 <aside markdown="1" title="Force of Progress">
-⚬→ **Struggle of the moment:** I don't want to think each day, about what kind of winter it's going to be that day {: .force }
+⚬→ **Struggle of the moment:** I don't want to think, each day, about what kind of winter it's going to be that day {: .force }
 </aside>